 Formative Assessments: Reader's & Writer's Notebook

-A nature journal is both a visual and a written record of your observations and thoughts.
-Before you head outside, keep in mind these nature journaling tips and tricks...
+A nature journal is both a visual and a written record of a learner's observations and thoughts.
+Before heading outside, learners should keep in mind these nature journaling tips and tricks...

 Focus on something that could fit in the palm of your hand.
 Detail will be more easily captured and observed this way.